cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 ...
 ```

-In a new separate file, add:
+In a new, separate file, add:

 1. A `http` helper function: